A topic from the subject of Organic Chemistry in Chemistry.

 Introduction

-Alkanes and alkenes are two types of hydrocarbons, which are compounds that contain only carbon and hydrogen atoms.
-Alkanes are saturated hydrocarbons, meaning that all of their carbon atoms are bonded to four other atoms.
-Alkenes areunsaturated hydrocarbons, meaning that at least one of their carbon atoms is bonded to three other atoms.
+Alkanes and alkenes are two types of hydrocarbons, which are compounds containing only carbon and hydrogen atoms.
+Alkanes are saturated hydrocarbons, meaning all their carbon atoms are bonded to four other atoms (either carbon or hydrogen).
+Alkenes are unsaturated hydrocarbons, meaning at least one of their carbon atoms forms a double bond with another carbon atom, thus being bonded to only three other atoms.
 Alkanes are also known as aliphatic hydrocarbons, while alkenes are also known as olefinic hydrocarbons.

 Basic Concepts

-The general formula for an alkane is CnH2n+2, where n is the number of carbon atoms in the molecule.
-The general formula for an alkene is CnH2n, where n is the number of carbon atoms in the molecule.
-Alkanes have a tetrahedral molecular geometry, while alkenes have a planar molecular geometry.
+The general formula for an alkane is CnH2n+2, where 'n' is the number of carbon atoms in the molecule.
+The general formula for an alkene is CnH2n, where 'n' is the number of carbon atoms.
+Alkanes have a tetrahedral molecular geometry around each carbon atom, while alkenes exhibit trigonal planar geometry around the carbon atoms involved in the double bond.

 Equipment and Techniques